Coated Pipe

 “FBE Coated Pipe” is a special form of “Epoxy Coated Pipe” that uses a melt-bonding method, Fusion-Bonded Epoxy (FBE), to ensure a strong and durable coating.

-The Fusion Bonded Epoxy (FBE) coating prevents corrosion on pipe surfaces.
-Double or triple layers of FBE may even improve friction and abrasion resistance.
-In 3-layer PE/PP coating systems, FBE coating is also employed as the priming layer.
+The Fusion Bonded Epoxy (FBE) coating serves as a protective measure against corrosion on the surfaces of pipes.
+The application of double or triple layers of FBE can enhance both friction and abrasion resistance.
+In 3-layer PE/PP coating systems, the FBE coating is employed as the priming layer.

-At temperatures ranging from 220 to 235°C, the electrostatic epoxy powder is sprayed onto a pipe.
-When the epoxy powder reaches the hot pipe surface, it melts and forms a uniform layer of epoxy coating on the pipe.
+In a process conducted at temperatures ranging from 220 to 235°C, electrostatic epoxy powder is sprayed onto the pipe.
+Upon reaching the hot pipe surface, the epoxy powder undergoes melting, creating a uniform epoxy coating layer on the pipe.

 Dual Layer FBE Coated Pipe